Rhiannon-OBrien-Coder/u2_Project-2_Squeaker/README.md

 ## Wireframe

 ## User Stories
-☐ AAU I want to be able to make an account
+☐ AAU I want to be able to make a user with a blog

+☐ AAU I want to be able to change my username or password

-☐ AAU I want to be able to look at all the posts I've made
+☐ AAU I want to be able to look at all the posts I've made - on my blog

 ☐ AAU I want to be able to make a post to my blog